-Supervisor: Sergeant Matt Elzinga
+Supervisor: Sergeant Andrew Werkema

 Phone: (269) 337-8244

 The mission of the Kalamazoo Department of Public Safety (KDPS) Community Policing Unit is to improve relationships and build trust within the community.
 Through these relationships, we will identify crime trends that negatively impact the quality of life within the various city neighborhoods and develop action plans to address those trends.
+The Community Policing Unit utilizes outreach, education and enforcement initiatives to improve the quality of life for all members of the community.

 The KDPS Community Policing Unit uses a variety of methods to address neighborhood problems and increase community relationships including: foot patrols, bicycle patrol, plain clothes operations, fully-marked and unmarked car patrols, contact at area schools with teachers and students, and giving presentations on an array of topics, mostly geared toward crime prevention and personal safety awareness.